evagabriela/WDI/curriculum/week-02/02-functions/README.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
 - Describe why functions are useful
-- Write a function in JavaScript using a declaration and an expression.
+- Differentiate between function declarations and function expressions.
 - Describe how parameters relate to functions
 - Explain how return statements are used in JavaScript
 - Compare global and local scope